erdogant/irelease/README.md

 </p>

-* Option 1: Go to your destination dir and run release:
+#### Go to your destination dir and run release:
 ```bash
 $ release
 ```

-* Option 2: Create release bash file and run.
+#### Run irelease by python script
+It is also possible to release the software by running the irelease script.
+Go to the directory where the package is you want to release and run irelease by:
 ```bash
 $ python
 >>> import irelease